Porter's Five Forces and Blue Ocean Strategy (Cambridge (CIE) A Level Business): Revision Note

 Brompton Bicycle Retail sells innovative products, such as the folding bicycle, that closely meet the needs of its wealthy commuter target market

-Stuck in the Middle
+Stuck in the middle

-A business should select its strategy and concentrate its resources on pursuing it rather than simply responding to its competitors actions
+A business should select its strategy and concentrate its resources on pursuing it rather than simply responding to its competitors' actions

 Pursuing a mixture of strategies is also not feasible in the long term

-For example, cost leadership and differentiation are unlikely to be financially compatible
+Cost leadership and differentiation are not compatible

 Low prices combined with high quality can negatively affect consumer perceptions of the product

-Evaluation of Porter's Generic Strategies
+Evaluation of Porter's generic strategies

 Benefits | Drawbacks |